 Cancer vaccines are designed to try to stimulate the body's own immune system to fight cancer.
 There are different ways to make vaccines.
 Some can be used by anyone with prostate cancer, while others are made specifically for each patient.
 The personalised vaccines are made by taking cells called dendritic cells out of a patient's blood and mixing them with their own prostate cancer cells.
 The idea is that the dendritic cells in the vaccine will stimulate other cells in the immune system to recognise and attack the prostate cancer cells in the body.

 In the United States, the Food and Drug Administration agency (FDA) have approved a dendritic cell cancer vaccine called sipuleucel-T (Provenge).
 Sipuleucel-T is for the treatment of prostate cancer that has spread and standard hormone therapy treatments are not working.
 This drug has not been approved for use in Europe yet.
-A European study is looking at sipuleucel-T for prostate cancer that has spread and is no longer responding to hormone therapy.
-The aim of this study is to look at the practicalities of producing sipuleucel-T, ensuring its quality and giving it safely to men in Europe.
+There is a European study looking at sipuleucel-T for prostate cancer that has spread.
+The aim of this study is to look at the practicalities of producing sipuleucel-T, ensuring its quality, and giving it safely to men in Europe.